 14i.
 To what extent are these efforts resulting in migration from checks to other payment types?
+More work to do.
+Adoption and training work.

 14ii.
 What other barriers need to be addressed to accelerate migration of these payments?

 14iii.
 What other tactics, including incentives, will effectively persuade businesses and consumers to migrate to electronic payments?